Can You Be Your Cheerleader?

 My mother realized that she could be her cheerleader.
 I don't know how she became aware of this concept.
 I don't know if there was some traumatic incident in her life - or one particular person or event that made my mother say, "Hey!
 I can cheer for myself."

 My mother made it clear that she did need anybody to approve of her.
-She was very capable of approving of herself.
-And, she did.
-My mother didn't even wait for someone to complement her.
-My mother was very good at complementing herself.
+She was very capable of supporting herself.
+And she did.
+My mother didn't even wait for someone to compliment her.
+My mother was very good at completing herself.

-When I was a child – and especially when I was a teenager, I found this trait very annoying.
+When I was a child – and especially when I was a teenager, I found this trait annoying when I was a child – especially when I was a teenager.
 I was annoyed that my mother had no problem complimenting herself and telling herself how wonderful she was.
-I thought to myself, "Is this something that we want to do?
+I thought to myself, "Is this something we want to do?
 Is this how people should be?"

-Lately, I think a lot about my mother.
+Lately, I have thought a lot about my mother.
 My mother passed a few years ago from Alzheimer's.
 I think about her and, now, I think how wonderful it must be to know that you don't have to wait for somebody else's approval.
-How wonderful to be able to complement yourself and approve of yourself and be your own cheerleader.
+How wonderful to compliment yourself, approve of yourself, and be your cheerleader.

-Yes, there are those who have a very difficult time with people who are too sure of themselves.
+Yes, some have a tough time with people who are too sure of themselves.
 I used to be one of those people.
-And now I see it as a trait that is important to have - not to the point where you think you are better than everybody else - not to the point where you step on others or crush others or put others down.
-However, To feel good about yourself to the point where you don't put anybody else down but are able to lift yourself up.
+And now I see it as an essential trait - not to the point where you think you are better than everybody else - not to the moment you step on, crush, or put others down.
+However, To feel good about yourself to the point where you don't put anybody down but can lift yourself.
 It's about self-confidence.
-It's about being able to patch her own self on the back when nobody else is there to do it.
+It's about being able to patch herself on the back when nobody else is there to do it.
 How about that?
 Do you approve?
 Do you approve of yourself?
-Do you approve of this message?
+Do you agree with this message?